massimocaprinali/cloud-foundry-public/liberty-configureSSLCerts.md

 If you want to add your own certificates to the Liberty keystore, there are a few considerations to note.
 When a stand-alone app is deployed, a default Liberty configuration is provided for the app.
 You would need to configure an on premises Liberty server and use one of the following methods for pushing your app: [server directory](/docs/cloud-foundry-public?topic=cloud-foundry-public-options_for_pushing#server_directory) or [packaged server](/docs/cloud-foundry-public?topic=cloud-foundry-public-options_for_pushing#packaged_server).

 ## Adding trusted certificates to Liberty
-In the IBM Knowledge Center there are a few resources that will help guide you to create certificates in the Liberty keystore.
+In the {{site.data.keyword.IBM}} Knowledge Center there are a few resources that will help guide you to create certificates in the Liberty keystore.

 - [Creating the Liberty keystore and certificate](https://www.ibm.com/support/knowledgecenter/SSEQTP_liberty/com.ibm.websphere.wlp.doc/ae/twlp_sec_ssl.html){: external} : outlines the steps needed to use a self-signed certificate and creating a keystore that can then be used in a production environment.
 - [Adding trusted certificates in Liberty](https://www.ibm.com/support/knowledgecenter/SSEQTP_liberty/com.ibm.websphere.wlp.doc/ae/twlp_add_trust_cert.html){: external} : this doc outlines the process of adding trusted certificates to Liberty truststore to secure communications with Liberty